+The initial evaluation of the I-70 Uranium Project in Emery County, Utah, based on detailed historical data from Atlas Corp1., confirms a significant historical uranium inventory and identifies multiple high-priority areas for follow-up exploration.
 The conversion of the historical resource estimates to a current mineral resource under NI 43-101 for each property will require additional data review and analysis, and if necessary additional confirmatory exploration work.
 As part of its ongoing analysis and review of each of its uranium-vanadium properties, Urano Energy will prioritize the Properties for completion of NI 43-101 Technical Reports.

 Uranium mining in Utah and Colorado has a significant history, closely tied to the discovery of rich uranium mineral deposits in Colorado’s southwestern region and contiguous southeastern Utah.
 The Uravan Mining District of Colorado and Utah hosts the Uravan Mineral Belt, a 70-mile (110km) zone of uranium-vanadium deposits in San Miguel, Montrose, and Mesa counties, Colorado, and Grand County, Utah with a history of 80 million pounds of uranium oxide (U3O8) production and over 400 million pounds of vanadium pentoxide (V2O5) production since 1945.
 The uranium and vanadium production has come from the Colorado Plateau type uranium/vanadium deposits, hosted by sandstones of the Upper-Jurassic Salt Wash Member of the Morrison Formation.